 Take a look at this signs of dementia infographic because it gives you some insight as to how the disease will progress and will help you to determine what steps you need to take in caring for your family member.

-In addition, this article will highlight some of the tips to spotting early signs of dementia in your elderly family members.
+In addition, this article will highlight some tips for spotting the early signs of dementia in your elderly family members.

 Trouble in Communicating